 Joy can be a warm relaxed contentment, or an alive excitement, sexual desire or ecstasy.
 “Love” is perhaps happiness at its most intense.
 Most see it as the most positive emotion we can feel.

 Human happiness depends to a large extent on the quality of our relationships.
 Human beings are social beings and we are designed to be connected with others.
 We are designed to be loved and to express love.
 This connection requires trust, acceptance and understanding of our self and of the other.

 Therefore happiness is something that we can learn and cultivate.

 Most of us usually think of sadness as a negative emotion.
 It certainly can be exhausting.
 It can be intense.
 But sadness might actually be classed as a positive emotion.
 The reason is this: it comes from love.

 For without love, we’d struggle to feel sad.
 Because sadness comes from loss — from the loss of someone or something you value.

-Sadness can also be empathy, for ourselves and for others.
 It honours our self and those we love.
 And that is a beautiful and honest thing, and something we cannot and probably wouldn’t want to live without.